MicrosoftDocs/learn/learn-pr/wwl-azure/azure-key-vault/includes/11-demonstration.md

     ```
 9. In another browser tab, open the portal, and sign-in as the test user.
 10. Open the **Cloud Shell** with the **Bash** option.
-11. Verify that the secret does not display for the test user.
+11. Verify that the secret doesn't display for the test user.
 Access is denied.

     ```CLI
     az keyvault secret show --name <secret_name> --vault-name <keyvault_name>